Hearing more fireworks than usual this month? You're not alone

 The Fourth of July is still more than a week away.
-But in neighborhoods across Minneapolis, the celebrations have been going on all month — marked by hours of raucous fireworks displays, night after night.
+But in neighborhoods across Minneapolis, fireworks have been going off all month — with raucous, illicit displays often stretching into the early morning hours, night after night.

-In fact, residents of cities across the country have been reporting unusual amounts of fireworks on social media.
-Many say the nights filled with brightly colored explosions seem to have started earlier than past summers.
+Residents of cities across the country have been reporting unusual amounts of fireworks.
+From New York City to Denver to Los Angeles, many say the evenings filled with brightly colored explosions seem to have started earlier than in past summers.

 For Jeanne Torma, fireworks have been a nightly occurrence since May, primarily to the west of her home in the Near North neighborhood.
 She said she is hearing thunderous booms, not little fizzles.